 How It Works

 A piece of the patient’s living tumor is removed during surgery or biopsy and is implanted in mice.
 By implanting the tumor together with its microenvironment, Champions TumorGraft tumor models continue to very closely resemble the patient’s tumor, with 94 percent genetic correlation to the tumor in the patient.
-Approximately 70 percent of implanted tumors grow successfully in mice.
+Approximately 65 percent of most tumor types implanted will grow successfully in mice.

 While the Champions TumorGraft patient-derived xenograft (PDX) models are growing in the mice, the patient continues to receive regular cancer treatment therapy from their oncologist.
 This growth period generally takes two months or longer.